 When should Irish Intrastat be filed?

-Monthly declarations must be submitted by the 10th working day following the end of the month to which the return relates.
+Monthly declarations must be submitted by the 23rd of the following month to which the return relates.
 Intrastats may be submitted by an agent acting on behalf of a business.
 Failure to submit declarations or late submission may result in a penalty of EUR1,265 with EUR60 charged for each additional day of non-compliance.